 • You’ll need to use green or brown lentils.
 Red lentils won’t hold their shape in a dish like this and will produce a mushy result.
 Green or brown can be used pretty much interchangeably.

-• I like to use Edward & Sons “not-chicken” broth, but feel free to use your favorite vegetable broth!
+• I like to use Edward & Son’s “not-chicken” broth, but feel free to use your favorite vegetable broth!

 How to Store Leftovers

-Keep leftovers in an airtight container in the fridge for up to 3 days or the freezer for up to 1 month.
+Keep leftovers in an airtight container in the fridge for up to 3 days or the freezer for up to one month.
 To reheat, simply defrost then microwave until heated through.
 These leftovers reheat well so it’s a great meal prep recipe!

 What to Serve with Curried Lentils